juanibiapina/resume/resume.md

 - Terraform
 - AWS Lambda, DynamoDB, Cloudwatch and many other services

-### Senior Full-Stack Software Developer at Movinga
+### Senior Full-Stack Software Engineer at Movinga

 <small>Feb 2017 - August 2017</small>

-I joined a team of full-stack developers at Movinga and immediately started working on a microservice and its three client applications.
+I joined a team of full-stack engineers at Movinga and immediately started working on a microservice and its three client applications.
 I was also responsible for starting a couple of frontend applications from scratch.
 Later we extracted a pricing microservice from the main legacy code in order to